Dark Souls: Dark Souls III

 Dark Souls III was released in 2016 for Windows, PlayStation 4, and Xbox One.
 The gameplay is paced faster than previous Souls installments, which was attributed in part to the gameplay of Bloodborne.
-The game takes place in the kingdom of Lothric, where the player must end the cycle of linking the Flame.
-In 2017, the complete version containing the base game and both expansions (Ashes of Ariandel and The Ringed City) was released, under the title Dark Souls III: The Fire Fades Edition.
+The game takes place in the kingdom of Lothric, where the player is faced with the choice to link the flame and prolong the age of fire, or let the flame die out and end the cycle completely.

+In 2017, the complete version containing the base game and both expansions, Ashes of Ariandel and The Ringed City, was released, under the title Dark Souls III: The Fire Fades Edition.
 Dark Souls III was both critically and commercially successful, with critics calling it a worthy and fitting conclusion to the series.
+Criticisms included the game being overpriced and not having the addons for free after awhile.

-It sold over 10 million copies by 2020, making it the fastest-selling game in Bandai Namco's history at the time (until the record was beaten by Elden Ring).
+It sold over 10 million copies by 2020, making it the fastest-selling game in Bandai Namco's history at the time, until the record was beaten by Elden Ring.
 In 2015, Miyazaki said that Dark Souls III would likely be the last of the series, with FromSoftware choosing to move onto new games of unrelated IPs in the future.